-That being said, they do accommodate odd-shaped, long or large items which may be difficult to place in an upright freezer.
+That being said, they do accommodate odd-shaped, long or large items that may be difficult to place in an upright freezer.
 There are some models on the market that have a bottom drawer accessible from the outside of the chest freezer, but while this can add convenience to a chest model, it will also reduce capacity slightly.

 Freezer Installation Requirements: Because of the width of a chest freezer, which will vary depending on the size, its footprint is larger than what is needed for an upright model, even for a small chest freezer.
 You'll need to ensure that there is enough space to place it and sufficient headroom above the freezer to fully open the door.

 Check measurements before buying to ensure you have a spot for it.
-It's worth mentioning that when choosing a chest freezer, you should consider the path to and inside the house, how many turns or doorways you'll need to go through to get it in place.
+It's worth mentioning that when choosing a chest freezer, you should consider the path to and inside the house and how many turns or doorways you'll need to go through to get it in place.
 Although chest models are now made slightly narrower than years ago, it's not unusual to have to remove a door or two to get it inside the house and beyond.
 Always locate a freezer in a dry level area.

-Price, Capacity & Energy: Upright freezers are more expensive than chest models yet provide less usable storage capacity; a difference of about 10 - 15% less.
-Prices are influenced by capacity and storage systems, as well as convenience features like auto or manual defrost.
-It can be hard to detect whether an upright has self-defrost or not, you'll need to confirm that with the dealer.
+Price, Capacity, and Energy: Upright freezers are more expensive than chest models yet provide less usable storage capacity; a difference of about 10 to 15% less.
+Prices are influenced by capacity and storage systems, as well as convenience features such as auto or manual defrost.
+It can be hard to detect whether an upright has self-defrost or not; you'll need to confirm that with the dealer.

 This feature can cost you, plus it will use more energy, but the convenience is well worth this extra cost.
 An auto defrost feature in an upright works similar to a refrigerator auto-defrost by cycling off/on to keep the freezer free of ice build-up.